List of One Life to Live characters introduced in the 2000s: Paige Miller

-Dr. Paige Miller (formerly Truman) is a fictional character on the American soap opera, One Life to Live.
+Dr. Paige Miller (also Truman) is a fictional character on the American soap opera, One Life to Live.
 The role was originally to be played by Mary Beth Evans, who backed out at the last minute, when she got a contract offer from As the World Turns, where she had been recurring since 2000.
 Kimberlin Brown originated the role on-screen from October 12, 2004, until June 30, 2005.
 Cady Huffman took over the role from August 19, 2005, until January 23, 2006.
 Alexandra Neil played the role from January 27, 2006 until July 27, 2007.

 Paige Miller arrives at Llanview Hospital and is soon revealed to be the ex-wife of Dr. Spencer Truman.
 She begins dating Bo Buchanan.
 Paige teams up with Spencer's brother David Vickers to determine Spencer's real reason for coming to Llanview.
 In April 2006, the secret comes out: as a youth, David had shot police detective Thomas McBain, father of Detective John McBain.
 At the hospital, Paige had operated on Thomas despite the fact that she was intoxicated, and McBain had died.
 Spencer had covered up both crimes.
 David is arrested, and Paige's license to practice medicine is revoked.
 Later in 2006, it is revealed that Spencer actually shot McBain and framed Paige to keep a hold over her.
 It is also revealed that Paige had a son by Spencer and put him up for adoption, never telling Spencer.
 Llanview attorney Hugh Hughes is discovered to be that son, but is killed in a car wreck on September 22, 2006.
 By December 2006, an exonerated Paige has her medical license reinstated.
 Though she is slowly able to deal with her grief over Hugh, Paige continues to struggle emotionally and ultimately decides to leave town to work with the humanitarian aid group Doctors Without Borders.
 She says a final goodbye to Bo on July 27, 2007.